rachmorse/superagers/README.md

 - **Scripts:**
     - `01_convert_to_individual_matrix.py`: Converts the functional and structural connectivity data from a shared CSV with all participants into individual 214x214 matrices.
-        - NOTE this remove functional connectivtiy value <0, replacing them with 0.
-    - `02_structural_functional_coupling.py`: Computes and visualizes SFC.
+    - `02_structural_functional_coupling.py`: Computes and visualizes SFC using the normalized structural connectivity data and untransformed functional connectivity data.
     - `03_group_means.py`: Consolidates individual SFC data into a single group matrix, applies Fisher z-transform, merges with superager/maintainer status, calculates and saves group means, and creates visualizations.
     - `04_calculate_network_metrics.py`: Calculates average within- and between-network functional and structural connectivity, and structure-function coupling for each of the 7 Schaefer networks.
     - `05_annual_change.py`: Calculates annual change slopes for all connectivity and SFC network metrics and merges these slopes with the memory and demographic data, creating a clean dataframe with all data for analysis.